Wyesumu/oneday/README.md

 - Every uploaded art will show here with username and post name in title.
 Clicking event will open page with this art

-I will put some screenshots of site's pages, so you can see project in work.
-You can find it in "Examples" folder.
+In work you can see it here: https://1day1page.tk

 You can ask me any question.
 I will be glad to help you!